mysql/mysql-server/README.md

 TokuDB
 ======

-TokuDB is a high-performance, write optimized, transactional storage engine for MySQL and MariaDB.
+TokuDB is a high-performance, write optimized, transactional storage engine for MySQL, MariaDB, and Percona Server.
 For more details, see our [product page][products].

 This repository contains the MySQL plugin that uses the [TokuFT][tokuft] core.

 There are also patches to the MySQL and MariaDB kernels, available in our forks of [mysql][mysql] and [mariadb][mariadb].